manirtm/Periods_of_Activity/README.md

 * It is used to describe all the user and their corrosponding periods of activity across multiple months.
 * To dispaly the data, wrote a custom management command to populate the database with some dummy data.
 * Used two serialize functions **Activity_periods_serializers** and **User_serialize** to serialize data for the expected json format.
-* Design an API to serve that data in the json format as given in [link](https://drive.google.com/open?id=1xZa3UoXZ3uj2j0Q7653iBp1NrT0gKj0Y)
+* Design an API to serve that data in the json format as given in the [link](https://drive.google.com/open?id=1xZa3UoXZ3uj2j0Q7653iBp1NrT0gKj0Y)

 ## It runs under following requirements: